-Individual graduate photographs are coordinated by Grad Images, 1-800-261-2576, www.gradimages.com.
-The company will contact graduates after graduation regarding the sale of the photos.
+Individual graduate photographs are coordinated by Lifetouch Special Events Photography, www.events.lifetouch.com/winthrop.
+Questions can be addressed to specialevents@lifetouch.com or by calling 1-800-505-9496.
+The company will contact students after graduation regarding the sale of the photos.
 Guests may take their own photos and videos of the ceremony but must not block the aisles or the view of other guests.
 Only authorized photographers/videographers will be permitted on the floor during the ceremony.